Used by 20,000+ creators

-Create fake X reply chains with nested comments, verified profiles, and believable engagement pacing for screenshots or short video snippets.
+Stage X reply chains with nested comments, verified profiles, usernames, likes, and reply counts.
+Export screenshots or videos.

-Create an X (Twitter) comments in 3 steps
+Create an X (Twitter) comments in 3 quick moves.

 Step 1